 All Phonics learning can be found on Tapestry.

-Hear are a selection of stories we will be listening to in class, this week.
+Here is a selection of readings of books we will be listening to in class this week.